rainfly123/flvmuxer/README.md

 If you just want to mux to flv file, There's no need to install rtmpdump. just run `gcc -o name flv.c`

-I'll be glad , even it could help you a bit.
+If it help you a little,  I'll be glad .
+I Love America, Australia, New Zealand.